carmigno/carmigno.github.io/_posts/2022-09-05-data-employees.md

     *Your team will not be added to the right meetings, decisions will be taken without involving them*
 * It will be harder for the team members to understand **in which direction they should improve**

-Now that you can see why and how this can go very, very wrong, let's discuss what to do to fix it.
+Now that you can see why and how this can go very, very wrong, we can move on to fixing it.

 ## The role comparison table
-But how are we going to address this issue?
-Using one of the oldest tricks from the engineering book, a reference table.
+How are we going to address this issue?
+Using one of the oldest tricks from the engineering book, a **reference table**.

 The problems we want to solve here are three:
 1. What is the **best description** of what my team currently does?
 2. What are the **tech skills** that are available in my team but are **uncommon** among professionals with the same job description?
 3. If I hire someone with a specific job description, what can I expect them to be **familiar with**, and in what measure?

 The tech skills table is designed to help you with those pitfalls.
 In the first column, we present a list of **typical data-related technical skills**, and in the other columns, we show the level of the skill typically associated with a specific job title: `++` for deep knowledge or daily involvement, `+` basic knowledge or occasional involvement, and an empty spot for skills that are not related to that job title.
+We decided on purpose to go for symbols instead of more detailed descriptions, in order to minimize the complexity of the method.

 We leave an empty column for you to fill with the level of skill of your team.